 What is Plaster?

-Plaster is used for decoration and safety purposes as it protects the wall and makes the wall water-resistant.
+Plaster is used for decoration and safety as it protects the wall and makes it water-resistant.
 It mainly contains a mixture of either gypsum, lime, or cement.
 It needs some skills for its application because its materials need to be added in measured proportions.

-It is calcium sulfate hemihydrate which is also used for making statues because it has a clay-like structure and can be molded into different shapes easily but only before the moisture loss.
+It is calcium sulfate hemihydrate, also used for making statues because it has a clay-like structure and can be molded into different shapes easily, but only before the moisture loss.
 Because once the moisture is lost, it becomes hard and tough to break.

 Plaster is mixed with water, and then the exothermic reaction takes place, which takes away its moisture by making it hard.
-It is also used by doctors for bone joining purposes.
-Plaster is kept away from moisture because once it comes in contact with moisture, it becomes purposeless.
+It is also used by doctors for bone-joining purposes.
+Plaster is kept away from moisture because it becomes purposeless once it comes in contact with moisture.

 Main Differences Between Compound and Plaster

-- Compound only contains gypsum, it does not settle quickly, and it takes time after applied for drying.
-While Plaster either contains gypsum, cement, or lime, and it settles very quickly also after application, it dries out instantly.
+- The compound only contains gypsum, it does not settle quickly, and it takes time after applied to drying.
+While Plaster either contains gypsum, cement, or lime, and it settles very quickly also, after application, it dries out instantly.

 - The Compound is used for filling cracks and small purposes, while the Plaster is used for joining bricks, walls, etc.

-- Plaster settles very quickly and does not take much time for drying.
-That is why most of the construction work is done with the help of plaster, but Compound takes time to settle and lose moisture, which is why it is mostly used for small jobs.
+- Plaster settles very quickly and does not take much time to dry.
+That is why most of the construction work is done with the help of plaster, but the Compound takes time to settle and lose moisture, which is why it is mostly used for small jobs.

 - The compound exists as a mineral and is pure in the form which occurs naturally.
-Whereas Plaster is made by humans after adding materials in requires proportions.
+In contrast, Plaster is made by humans after adding materials in the required proportions.

 - A compound cannot be molded into different shapes because it hardens and loses its moisture, making its structure tough.
 On the other hand, Plaster can be molded into a different shape because of its soft structure and clay-like texture.